MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Initialize_M365_Tenant.md

 	**Tip:** Some color patterns aesthetically distract users.
 If you do change any of the colors, it's recommended that you avoid using high contrasting colors together, such as neon colors and high-resolution colors like bright pink and white.

 22. Select **Save**.
-Close the **M365 pilot project theme** pane once your changes are saved.

-	**Note:** As previously mentioned at the start of this task, there is a known platform issue in the Microsoft 365 admin center where sometimes it saves the custom theme, and other times it returns a message that says "Sorry, we couldn't save your theme.
+	**Note:** As previously mentioned at the start of this task, there's a known platform issue in the Microsoft 365 admin center where sometimes it saves a new custom theme, and other times it returns a message that says "Sorry, we couldn't save your theme.
 Please try again later."
 If you receive this message, it won't affect any future labs, other than it won't display the user's name next to their user icon or initials on the heading line.
-You are still asked to do this task to gain the experience of creating a theme such as this, even though it may not get saved.
+We still asked you to do this task even though you may receive this message in order to gain the experience of creating a theme such as this, even though it may not get saved.
 So if you get this error, skip the next step, which tests the custom theme.
 If your theme doesn't get saved, you won't be able to test it.
-However, you can perform the remaining steps following the next step in order to learn about the Default theme.
+However, you can still perform the remaining steps following the next step in order to learn about the Default theme.
+Whether or not your custom theme was saved, close the **M365 pilot project theme** pane.

-23. Select the **Refresh** icon at the top of the screen, to the left of the address bar.
-Once the screen refreshes, note how the **MOD Administrator** name appears to the left of the circle with the megaphone icon.
-When members of the Microsoft 365 pilot project team sign in to Microsoft 365, their username now appears to the left of their profile picture (or in this case, an icon of a megaphone) or initials due to the custom theme that you just created.
+23. If your theme did not get saved, then skip to the next step.
+However, if your theme was saved, then select the **Refresh** icon at the top of the screen, to the left of the address bar.
+Once the screen refreshes, note how the **MOD Administrator** name appears to the left of either the circle with the MA initials or the icon selected for this account by your lab-hosting provider.
+When members of the Microsoft 365 pilot project team sign in to Microsoft 365, this custom theme will display their username in the same location.
+If your lab-hosting provider assigned either an icon or the user's picture to the user's account profile, then their name will appear to the left of that.
+If neither an icon or picture was assigned to the user's account, then the system displays their user name to the left of their initials, which appear in a circle.

 24. In the list of organization profile data, select **Custom themes**.

-25. In the **Customize Microsoft 365 for your organization** pane that appears, notice how it displays the **Default theme** and the **M365 pilot project theme**.
+25. In the **Customize Microsoft 365 for your organization** pane that appears, notice how it displays the **Default theme** and the **M365 pilot project theme** (if the theme was saved in the previous step).
 Select the **Default theme**.

 26. On the **Default theme** pane, notice how the **Show the user's display name** option is not selected for the default theme.
 If Holly later decides to make the **Show the user's display name** option a permanent feature, she will select this option in the **Default theme** pane so that it applies to all Adatum users, and she will delete the **M365 Pilot project theme**. <br/>

-	Close the **Custom theme** pane.
+	Close the **Default theme** pane.

 27. Remain logged into **LON-CL1** with Microsoft Edge open to the **Microsoft 365 admin center** for the next task.